• Skip to primary navigation

 Don’t Send Gifts

-Yes, you heard it right… stop wasting money on gifts that you don’t even know your relatives will like or want.
-Confer before-hand and pool together your money to do something else instead, something that you can do to spend time with each other.
+Yes, you heard it right… Stop wasting money on gifts that you don’t even know your relatives will like or want.
+Confer beforehand and pool your money to do something else instead, something you can do to spend time together.
 That could be a family day out, tickets to a fun show, or attending an event that you all enjoy.

 If you have children who come to expect and enjoy the gifting tradition, then don’t disappoint them!
 However, your other relatives might actually appreciate doing something different, and it also saves them the stress of finding gifts too.